Edward-Ji/dotfiles/README.md

 > [!WARNING]
 >
-> The command below will overwrite your existing configurations.
+> The command above will overwrite your existing configurations.
+Make sure you

-If there's any conflict, run the following command instead:
+> have backups of any important files before proceeding.

+If you encounter conflicts with existing configurations, you can use the following command to adopt the new configurations by replacing the current
+ones:

 ```
 stow --adopt */ && git restore */